ADVERTISEMENT

 Unhappy with the bands ‘pop’ direction Clapton quit the Yardbirds and joined John Mayall & the Bluesbreakers in April 1965 – his playing on the influential album, Blues Breakers – John Mayall – With Eric Clapton gained the guitarist the phrase “Clapton is God” which was spray-painted by an admirer on a wall in an Islington Underground station in the autumn of 1967.

-Clapton left the Bluesbreakers in July 1966 (replaced by Peter Green later of Fleetwood Mac) and was invited by drummer Ginger Baker to play in his newly formed band Cream, one of the earliest power trio supergroups, with Jack Bruce on bass and who are now widely regarded as being the world’s first successful supergroup.
+Clapton left the Bluesbreakers in July 1966 (replaced by Peter Green later of Fleetwood Mac) and was invited by drummer Ginger Baker to play in his newly formed band Cream, one of the earliest power trio supergroups, with Jack Bruce on bass and who is now widely regarded as being the world’s first successful supergroup.
 Their mix of blues rock, hard rock and psychedelic rock, influenced the emergence of British bands such as Led Zeppelin, The Jeff Beck Group, and Deep Purple.

-Next came the short lived Blind Faith with Clapton, Ginger Baker, Steve Winwood, and Ric Grech who released their only album, Blind Faith, in August 1969.
+Next came the short-lived Blind Faith with Clapton, Ginger Baker, Steve Winwood, and Ric Grech who released their only album, Blind Faith, in August 1969.

 Now the story becomes complicated.